stac-extensions/projection/README.md

 | proj:transform   | \[number]       | The affine transformation coefficients for the default grid  |

 At least one of the fields MUST be specified, but it is RECOMMENDED to provide more information as detailed in the [Best Practices section](#best-practices) so that, for example, GDAL can read your data without issues.
+If specifying `proj:code` or `proj:authority`, both fields MUST be specified.

 Also, [version 1.0.0](https://github.com/stac-extensions/projection/releases/tag/v1.0.0) of this extension required `proj:epsg` (either as integer or null) in Item Properties.